CSCfi/csc-env-eff/hands-on/batch_jobs/batch_jobs_tutorial.md

 - For a program that can use only one core (cpu), one should request only one core from Slurm.
 - The job doesn't benefit from additional cores, hence don't request more
-- Excess reservation is waisted since it's not available to other users
+- Excess reservation is waisted since it wouldn't be available to other users
 - Within the job, the actual program is launched using the command `srun`

 ```text